 One of the handiest features of the MiND is its internet connectivity via cellphone.
 If you have a 3G cell phone you can connect to it via Bluetooth and browse the interwebs on the road.
 This could be handy when you're trying to figure out which truck stop has the coolest novelty condom machines in its bathrooms.

 Overall, the MiND seems perfect for the person with no smart phone, GPS unit, or iPod.
 Currently priced at about $520, the MiND is at the very high end of traditional portable GPS units.
 I'd suggest giving it a look if you're in the market for a new GPS unit, don't mind spending a little extra, and don't already have a smart phone or mobile media player.
 But, if you're like me and already have a jailbroken iPhone (for turn-by-turn directions) and a handful of iPods, you're probably better off spending your money on something else.
 But hey, if you have money burning a hole in your pocket, your pants will soon be aflame.
 And when pants burn, women are liberated.
 Am I right or what?
-This has been the word of the Geekologie Writer.
-Oh, and here's one last shot of the unit.
+Here's one last shot of the unit.